jiribenes/cocobolo/README.md

 ### Usage

-Hope that you have all the necessary Cabal packages and call `cd src/ && ghci Main.hs`.
+Use GHC 8.10.7 (either directly or via Nix).

+Call `cabal update` to update your dependencies and then (as a temporary measure) call `cabal repl` in your shell to open the REPL.
-Then call the function `runFile "../examples/safeMap.ccb"` to test it out.
+Then call the function `runFile "examples/safeMap.ccb"` to test the example out.

 ### Notice